-Twitter Hack Under Investigation By FBI And New York State
+As Authorities Probe Twitter Hack, Ex-FBI Officials Warns: 'Get Ready For Copycats'

 White House press secretary Kayleigh McEnany told reporters on Thursday that Trump's Twitter account had not been affected by the hack and said he will continue tweeting.

+Twitter locked down many user accounts in response to the breach.
+On Thursday afternoon, it said it was still working with users to restore access.
+It said it believes "only a small subset of these locked accounts were compromised" but is still probing.

+State and federal investigators, data security experts and others are training attention on two key questions: How did this happen and who was the culprit?

-Twitter has said it was the victim of a "coordinated social engineering attack" that targeted employees with access to sensitive internal systems.
+Twitter says it was the victim of a "coordinated social engineering attack" that targeted employees with access to sensitive internal systems.
 On Thursday, it said that it had "no evidence that attackers accessed passwords" and that users do not have to change their passwords.

 We have no evidence that attackers accessed passwords.
 Currently, we don’t believe resetting your password is necessary.— Twitter Support (@TwitterSupport) July 16, 2020

-The company locked down many accounts in response to the breach.
-It said it was still working with users to restore access.
-It said it believes "only a small subset of these locked accounts were compromised" but is still investigating.

-This is not the first time Twitter employees have been involved in a security breach.
-In November, the U.S government charged two former staffers with spying for Saudi Arabia.
-Federal prosecutors alleged that Saudi sources had paid the employees to snoop on accounts belonging to critics of Riyadh.
+Based on his past FBI work investigating major tech firms like Twitter, Tabb is skeptical that tech companies have done enough to get ahead of potential bad actors within their own ranks.

+"That has not been a universally accepted or embraced notion in Silicon Valley, where the idea is almost taboo," Tabb said.
+"Companies have been slow to develop insider-threat and insider-risk programs."

-These incidents highlight how humans remain the biggest security threat, said Zeynep Tufekci, a sociologist at the University of North Carolina who studies technology and social media.
+Incidents involving rogue employees highlight how humans remain the biggest security threat, said Zeynep Tufekci, a sociologist at the University of North Carolina who studies technology and social media.

 "We keep telling people, 'Use this kind of password, don't fall for phishing,' " she told NPR.
 But, she said, social media users cannot protect themselves against people with bad intentions within the company.